CtrlK

 Completeness

-Clearly answers both 'what' (detecting/removing overlays, producing JS recipes) and 'when' with an explicit 'ALWAYS use this skill before taking screenshots, scraping content, or automating interaction on any webpage that might have overlays' clause, plus a dedicated triggers list.
+Clearly answers both 'what' (detect and remove disruptive overlays, produce portable JS recipes) and 'when' (before taking screenshots, scraping content, or automating interaction on any webpage with overlays).
+Has an explicit 'ALWAYS use this skill' clause and a dedicated 'Triggers on:' list.

 3 / 3